Why Odorization Documentation Matters More Than Ever

 Many utilities maintain operational logs that record injection rates, odorant usage, and equipment status.
 While necessary, these records alone are often insufficient during audits.

 Odorization documentation must explain the reasoning behind operational decisions.
 It should show how pipeline condition, commissioning activities, and operating variables were considered.
+This distinction is critical.
+Regulators evaluate both what was done and why it was done.

 Core Documentation Regulators Expect to See